QimingZheng/AdMatch/README.md

 ## Contribution

-If you have better idea in implement a high efficient gpu-regex engine, you can implement the kernel in an individual .cu file (like iNFA_kernel.cu AS_kernel.cu TKO_kernel.cu) and make a pull request.
-If possible append a document on the key idea of your kernel algorithm.
+If you have better ideas in implementing a high efficient gpu-regex engine, you can implement the kernel in an individual .cu file (like iNFA_kernel.cu AS_kernel.cu TKO_kernel.cu) and make a pull request.
+If possible, please append a document on the key idea of your kernel algorithm.

 **Welcome to contribute !!!**